Overview

 impaired;

-the client could receive less favorable prices on securities transactions because SIG may place
+the client could receive less favorable prices on securities transactions if SIG were to place

 transaction orders for directed brokerage clients after placing batched transaction orders for